Chautauqua Institution: Special events

 There is an annual program held on the first Tuesday of each August called "Old First Night."
 The event is the "birthday party" for the institution, marking the anniversary of the opening of the first season in 1874.
 Several of the Chautauqua facilities will host fundraisers, including the Old First Night Run, a fun run around the grounds, hosted by the Chautauqua Sports Club, a lip-sync contest called Air Band hosted by the Chautauqua Boys' and Girls' Club, and a bake sale hosted by the Chautauqua Children's Club.
 All money raised goes to the Chautauqua Fund.

-Another Chautauqua favorite is the Fourth of July show at the Amphitheater specializing in patriotic-themed music followed by area fireworks viewed from the Chautauqua Lake.
-Occasional town barbecues at the town square (called Bestor Plaza) and weekly sailboat races are part of the overall unique Chautauqua experience.
+Another significant Chautauqua event is the Fourth of July show at the Amphitheater specializing in patriotic-themed music followed by area fireworks viewed from the Chautauqua Lake.
+Occasional town barbecues at the town square (called Bestor Plaza) and weekly sailboat races are part of the Chautauqua experience.

 Children's programs

 The Children's School, established in 1921, is a developmental preschool for youth ages 3–5 and was a pioneering program in the field of nursery-school education.
 The program consists of social, recreational, and educational activities that often incorporate other Chautauqua programs in the areas of music, drama, art, and recreation.

 The Chautauqua Boys and Girls Club is one of the oldest day camps in the United States, founded in 1893.
 While parents are engaging in various activities around the grounds, their children meet in a special area by the lake and participate in sports, art, and recreational games, such as volleyball, sailing, swimming, field games, and pottery.